dened/svg2dart/README.md

- # SVG to Dart CustomPainter Converter (`svg2dart`)
+ # SVG to Dart Widget Converter (`svg2dart`)

 `svg2dart` is a command-line tool that converts SVG files into pure Dart code.
-It generates Flutter `StatelessWidget`s that use `CustomPainter` to render the vector graphics.
+It generates performant Flutter widgets that use `LeafRenderObjectWidget` and a pre-recorded `ui.Picture` for rendering.

 This approach allows you to use your vector graphics directly in your Flutter application without runtime dependencies like `flutter_svg`, which can lead to better performance and a smaller dependency tree.

 ## Features

 - Converts SVG paths, fills, strokes, and basic gradients.
-- Generates a self-contained `StatelessWidget` for each SVG.
+- Generates a self-contained, high-performance `LeafRenderObjectWidget` for each SVG.
 - Supports processing a single SVG file or an entire directory of SVGs.
 - Preserves the source directory structure in the output directory.